 Usually, Chihuahuas are good and attentive mothers, but they do require some help from you.
 First, spend a couple of days before the birth to prepare a comfortable nest.
 Choose a quiet place in a room away from traffic and curious pets.
 If too many people or pets bother the mother, she will move her pups to another, safer location.

-Then find the perfect box – the sides should be low so that the mother can go in and out of the nest with no issues.
+You only need two bowls with water and food, a box that will help with toilet training, a brush and some other small supplies.
+The perfect box has low sides so that the mother can go in and out of the nest with no issues.
 But make sure that the puppies can’t crawl over the sides accidentally.

 When the puppies are born they weigh only three or four ounces, and they cannot regulate their body temperature.
 That’s why newborn Chihuahuas depend on cuddling with their siblings and their mother to keep them warm.